flash-oss/medici/README.md

 - **POTENTIALLY BREAKING**: Node.js 12 is the lowest supported version.
 Although, 10 should still work fine.
 - **POTENTIALLY BREAKING**: `.ledger()` returns lean Transaction-Objects for better performance.
 To retrieve hydrated mongoose models set `lean` to `false` in the third parameter of `.ledger()`.
 It is recommended to not hydrate the transactions, as it implies that the transactions could be manipulated and the data integrity of Medici could be risked.
 - **POTENTIALLY BREAKING**: Rounding precision was changed from 7 to 8 floating point digits.
-  - You can now specify the `precision`.
-The `Book` now accepts an optional second parameter `precision` used internally by Medici.
-Javascript has issues with floating points precision and can only handle 16 digits precision, like 0.1 + 0.2 results in 0.30000000000000004 and not 0.3.
-  - The new default precision of 8 digits after decimal results in the correct sum of 0.1 + 0.2 = 0.3.
+  - The new default precision is 8 digits.
 The medici v4 had it 7 by default.
 Be careful if you are using values which have more than 8 digits after the comma.
+  - You can now specify the `precision` in the `Book` constructor as an optional second parameter `precision`.
+Simulating medici v4 behaviour: `new Book("MyBook", { precision: 7 })`.
   - Also, you can enforce an "only-Integer"-mode, by setting the precision to 0.
 But keep in mind that Javascript has a max safe integer limit of 9007199254740991.
 - **POTENTIALLY BREAKING**: Added validation for `name` of Book, `maxAccountPath` and `precision`.
   - The `name` has to be not an empty string or a string containing only whitespace characters.